 Co-fermentation is more common for red wines than white, and Ridge highlights the benefits of this winemaking practice through the production of our Lytton Estate Syrah.

 The question is, why would a winemaker co-ferment grapes rather than blending the separately fermented wines, which would allow for greater flexibility later in the process?
 Co-fermentation produces a handful of benefits for specific varietals, including:

 Read on for additional explanation of these benefits:

 “The idea of co-fermentation isn’t new, we see greater complexity and color develop when zinfandel co-ferments with field varietals such as petite sirah, carignane, alicante bouschet, mataro etc. In the northern Rhone valley, viognier has been used in small percentages to co-ferment with syrah to aid in stabilizing the abundant color of syrah and to temper tannin extraction.
 This has been successfully done for hundreds of years.
 I would also say that viognier has a few extra weeks of ripening ahead of syrah, so in the northern Rhone valley, on a cold year, the viognier might bring ripeness to the wine.

 At Lytton Springs West, Ridge has just over three acres of twenty-six year-old syrah noir, the California selection from plantings in 1916, and three and a half acres of younger French clones.
-These parcels are situated in the well-drained site’s soil on the bench overlooking Norton Creek.
-Since 1996, we have produced limited amounts of syrah for the Advance Tasting Program (ATP).
 Over time, the consistent quality showed syrah to be well-matched to the climate and soil of Lytton Estate.
-As in the past, the 2016 vintage was co-fermented with a small amount of viognier from an adjacent parcel.
+As in the past, the 2018 vintage was co-fermented with a small amount of viognier from an adjacent parcel.
 Following harvest, it was assembled, in blind tasting, from the most intense and distinct lots.